deckgo/deckdeckgo/doc/slides/slides.md

 Both slots `title` and `content` are optional.
 Without providing one of them, the page will remain empty.

+Note: The slot `title` is per default hidden.

 ### Attributes

 This component offers the following options which could be set using attributes: